52 Best Things to do in Taiwan & Reasons You Must Visit

 48. Green Island feels more tropical than the rest of Taiwan, with awesome scuba diving and a saltwater hot spring right on the coast.

-49. Orchid Island is home to the Yami (Tao) people, the most isolated of Taiwan’s aboriginal tribes, known for their spring Flying Fish Festival.
+49. Orchid Island is home to the Yami (Tao) people, the most isolated of Taiwan’s aboriginal tribes, known for their spring Flying Fish Festival and beautiful scenery.

 50. Matsu and Kinmen Islands are much closer to China than Taiwan, so close you can see China from them.